 So here is the gospel.
 Let’s see if a Calvinist and an Arminian could say what I am about to say.
 I am going to preach the gospel now.

-But God in his mercy has sent his own Son into the world, Jesus Christ, to bear the sins and to endure the wrath of all those who believe on him.
+But God, in his mercy, has sent his own Son into the world, Jesus Christ, to bear the sins and to endure the wrath for all those who believe on him.
 Faith alone unites us to Christ so that his death counts for us and his righteousness can be imputed to us.
-Everyone, therefore, no matter how terrible your background has been, no matter what your ethnicity is, or intelligence, or gender, or socio-economic status, or family background, everyone who believes — simply believes — on Jesus, that is, receives him as Savior and Lord and Treasure will be saved and have eternal life.
+Everyone, therefore, no matter how terrible your background has been, no matter what your ethnicity is, or intelligence, or gender, or socio-economic status, or family background, everyone who believes, simply believes on Jesus — that is, receives him as Savior and Lord and Treasure — will be saved and have eternal life.
 So turn from your sins and give up all self-reliance and trust in Jesus.

 Now I think both an Arminian and a Calvinist can say every word that I just spoke.
 Now, of course, we know that at several points in that gospel presentation our beliefs will take us in different directions as we explain those sentences, and those differences really do matter as people grow in faith.
 Calvinism and Arminianism are not a matter of indifference, but even before we make those differences clear, these gospel sentences are true as they stand, and God can make them effective in the mouth of both Calvinists and Arminians.

 This is a crucial statement: what people who are hearing the gospel believe when they hear those sentences — what they believe about what God really is like — that will become clear as people are taught the fuller and deeper truth.

 And if the God they believed in — the God that appeared to them as glorious and desirable — proves not to be the true God and the true Christ of the Bible, that will become plain as truth is unfolded to them.
 And the false believers will be revealed, and the true believers will be confirmed.